-This bulletin describes how Tarion determines the amount of security builders must provide for low-rise condominiums.
-How they must provide it and how Tarion releases it
+This bulletin describes how Tarion determines the amount of security builders must provide for low-rise condominium construction, how builders must provide it, and how Tarion releases it.

 The approach outlined in this bulletin is a guideline that Tarion expects will apply in most cases.
 There are situations in which Tarion's security assessment will be different.